Nicholas0917/PhysioNet2025/README.md

 ## **Introduction**

-This repository contains the code for the submission by our team, CinCo Amigos, to the [George B. Moody PhysioNet Challenge 2025](https://physionetchallenges.org/2025/).
+This repository contains the code for the submission by our team, **CinCo Amigos**, to the [George B. Moody PhysioNet Challenge 2025](https://physionetchallenges.org/2025/).
 Our goal was to develop an automated, open-source algorithm to detect Chagas disease using electrocardiograms (ECGs) and patient demographic data.

 Chagas disease is widely underdiagnosed due to limited serological test coverage.
 Large-scale automated ECG screening offers a promising solution.
 However, this task presents significant challenges, including: